 Mile markers are at 1/2 mile intervals, beginning at the Silver Spring end of the trail, and their position along the trail is shown on our map webpage.
 Points of interest are listed by their position relative to these mile markers.
 A narrative describing the points of interest is below.

-The trail itself is currently closed at points 0.0 through 3.2 due to Purple Line construction.
+The trail itself is currently closed from mile markers 0.0 to 3.3 due to Purple Line construction.

 0.0 B&O Main Line/Silver Spring/Jubal Early's Attack on Washington.